Build log: Digi stilts

 Feedback adjustments that were made after initial tests and extensive use:

-I noticed some bolts may wear out quickly or even bend due to the force exerted on the toe area and changed all of those bolts to stainless steel (it was galvanised steel before).
+I noticed some bolts and other galvanized steel pieces may wear out quickly or even bend due to the force exerted on the toe area and changed all of those bolts and parts to stainless steel.

 I 3D printed toe rests (basically a 45 degree angle block that fits the foot rest) for comfort.
 Added some eva foam on top of that aswell.
 You can use wood, plastic, foam etc too.